pocketchange/pocketchange-android-sdk-unity-plugin/README.md

 ## Step 5: Modify your AndroidManifest.xml

 Update your Plugins/Android/AndroidManifest.xml file to declare the components and permissions required by the SDK plugin.
-For instructions on modifying your manifest, see the <a href="http://github.com/pocketchange/pocketchange-android-sdk#readme-android-manifest-modifications">SDK documentation</a>.
+For instructions on modifying your manifest, see the <a href="https://github.com/pocketchange/pocketchange-android-sdk/blob/master/README-AndroidManifest.md" target="_blank">SDK documentation</a>.

 ## Step 6: Integrate the plugin with your game